 Museums and galleries

-From dinosaurs to space rockets, local history to modern art, there's something for everyone at the museums and galleries across the country.
+From dinosaurs to space rockets, local history to modern art, museums and galleries have different exhibitions and collections.

-In addition to their featured exhibitions, museums and galleries often hold special workshops, activities and events.
-These are often aimed at children and are usually arranged to coincide with the school holidays.
+Museums and galleries often hold special workshops, activities and events.
+These are often suitable for children and on during school holidays.

 Childcare in the holidays

-For working parents, childcare during the holidays can be a problem.
-Many families get a hand from grandparents and other relatives, while others arrange holiday childcare or book children in for summer activity programmes.
+For working parents, childcare during the holidays can be difficult.
+Many families get help from grandparents and other relatives, while others arrange holiday childcare or book children in for summer activity programmes.